shirinyamani/need_for_speed/speculative_decoding/README.md

-# Why this works?
+# 🤔💭 Why this works?
-Most of the work getting done is **NOT** about compputation, but its actually about all those read/writes to memory access.
+Most of the work getting done is **NOT** about computation, but its actually about all those read/writes to access memory.
 Bc whats happening is that the input lives on the memory and when you do any computation, it has to travel to the GPU/ to all the caches and registers to do the computation and then back to the memory.
 This is a very slow process.
 ![alt text](img/image.png)